 Inevitably, when I can’t harm the people who harmed me, I just end up harming the people who love me.

-Welcome to one of the best sources of wisdom in the world!
+Welcome to one of the best sources of wisdom on the web!
 We invite you to browse through our library of Stout Wisdom.
 Some are salty.
 Some sweet.
 Elegant or earthy.
 Poetic.
 Majestic.
 We don’t do crude or cruel.
 But, all are stout.

 “…darkness almost always harbors some bit of goodness tucked out of sight, waiting for an unexpected light to shine, to reveal it in its deepest hiding place.”

 Life is not a matter of holding good cards, but of playing a poor hand well.

 Long before Johannes Gutenberg and his printing press, and 1,000 years before cloistered monks and their illuminated manuscripts, the principal storage facility for history, poetry, and folktales was the human head.
 And the chief means of transmitting that cultural wealth, from generation to generation, was the human voice.